awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Embedded_Metric_Format_Generation_CloudWatch_Agent.md

         name: cwagentemfconfig
 ```

-## Using the CloudWatch Agent to Send Embedded Metric Format Logs<a name="CloudWatch_Embedded_Metric_Format_Generation_CloudWatch_Agent_Send_Logs"></a>
+## Using the CloudWatch agent to send embedded metric format logs<a name="CloudWatch_Embedded_Metric_Format_Generation_CloudWatch_Agent_Send_Logs"></a>

-Once you have the CloudWatch agent installed and running you can send the embedded metric format logs over TCP or UDP\.
+When you have the CloudWatch agent installed and running, you can send the embedded metric format logs over TCP or UDP\.
 There are two requirements when sending the logs over the agent:
 + The logs must contain a `LogGroupName` key that tells the agent which log group to use\.
 + Each log event must be on a single line\.
 In other words, a log event cannot contain the newline \(\\n\) character\.

 The log events must also follow the embedded metric format specification\.
-For more information, see [Specification: Embedded Metric Format ](CloudWatch_Embedded_Metric_Format_Specification.md)\.
+For more information, see [Specification: Embedded metric format ](CloudWatch_Embedded_Metric_Format_Specification.md)\.

 The following is an example of sending log events manually from a Linux bash shell\.
 You can instead use the UDP socket interfaces provided by your programming language of choice\.